 Let’s Get Physical (and Mental)!

 Kindergarten classrooms are a hive of activity.
 From finger painting to building block masterpieces, these little bodies are constantly on the move.
-Here’s how to assess if your child’s got the physical chops to keep up:
+Here’s how to assess if your child’s got the physical chops to keep up:- Fine Motor Marvels: Can your child hold a crayon or pencil with a comfortable grip?
+Can they manage scissors (safely, of course!) for basic cutting tasks?
+These skills are important for writing and art projects.

 - Gross Motor Grooves: Is your child coordinated enough to climb, run, and jump?
 While they won’t be Olympic gymnasts overnight, basic coordination helps with playground activities and in-class movement breaks.